Tutorial

 6. Re-run one boring public proof task before touching your real workflow again.

-• you keep adding Playwright when the real missing layer is still repository context
+• you keep adding Playwright even though repository context is still the missing layer

-• you are using a terminal-native host even though the team really wants editor-native review
+• you keep testing in a terminal-native host even though the team reviews and iterates in the editor

-That is not a troubleshooting failure.
-It is a stack-choice failure.
+That is not a technical failure.
+It is a routing mistake.

-When that happens, move sideways instead of going deeper:
+When that happens, move sideways instead of digging deeper:

 Official References